RohitMoholkar/WEB_SCRAPING_TABULAR_DATA_PROJECTS./README.md

 - For this project, I used similar methodology of Project 1/2, utilizing Python web scraping tools such as BeautifulSoup for parsing and Requests for fetching data.
 - The dataset includes player statistics with columns representing Matches, Innings, Not Outs, Runs Scored, Highest Score, Batting Average, Balls Faced, Strike Rate, Centuries, Half-Centuries, Sixes and Fours.
 - Then Transform dataset to CSV file.
 - This dataset offers a detailed look at CWC2023 Qualifier, specifically focusing on batsmen's statistics.

+### Project5 Description.
+- Project Name: **SCRAPING TABLE DATA OF TOKYO OLYMPICS MEDAL TABLE FROM BBC SPORT WEBSITE.**